Blue Wing Blitz: Characters

 The players controls the members of Esk's rebel force, who each have a distinct aircraft.
 The main character of the game is a sixteen-year-old pilot trainee named Keid, from Tadaga Village, while the second playable character is Payer, a female senior pilot of the same age.
 She volunteers to defend Tadaga from enemy armies and meets Keid, who becomes enlisted in the rebel force as an officer.
 The third playable character, Havilan, is a veteran piloting a flying gunboat.

 Other playable characters include notably Blore, a strategist and devoted pilot of the royal air force of Mackai; and Rayetta, his younger sister and bomber pilot.
 Roster, an ally of Ordia who secretly leads the Roggina Spirit resistance also joins the player's party; as does Poty, the fourth prince of Peag and bomber pilot, and his female guard Sersh.

 Development

-Blue Wing Blitz was officially announced on March 8, 2001, and was Square's second original title for Bandai's Japan-exclusive handheld console WonderSwan Color, after Wild Card.
+Blue Wing Blitz was officially announced in March 2001, and was Square's second original title for Bandai's Japan-exclusive handheld console WonderSwan Color, after Wild Card.
 A trailer of the game was featured in the bonus DVD included in the Japanese release of Final Fantasy X.

 The game was developed by the same team responsible for the Front Mission series, while the characters were designed by Nobuyuki Ikeda.
 The score for the game, which was never released in album form, was composed by Kumi Tanioka and was the first time that she composed a soundtrack entirely by herself.

 A 95-page official strategy guide, titled Blue Wing Blitz Freedom Fighter's Guide, was published by DigiCube on the same date as the game.
 The contents include information on the characters and the setting, battle system explanations, map screenshots, and reference and data tables.